crycode-de/node-radiohead-serial/README.md

 > RHReliableDatagram provides Addressed, reliable, retransmitted, acknowledged variable length messages.

+Based on RadioHead library *1.74 2017-03-08*

-Version of the used RadioHead library: *1.74 2017-03-08*
+Since Version 3 this module is based on a TypeScript/JavaScript port of the native RadioHead library.

-This module can be used on any Linux system, for example a Raspberry Pi with Raspbian or a regular computer.
+This module can be used on any Linux, Mac or Windows system, for example a Raspberry Pi with Raspbian or a regular computer.
 It requires Node.js version 4 or higher.